 Log in to Snowflake.
-Using the ACCOUNTADMIN
+Using the ACCOUNTADMIN role, execute the following SQL:

 2. Grant optional permissions

-To enable Select Star’s Preview feature and access additional metadata—such as Primary Keys (PK) and Foreign Keys (FK) —you’ll need to grant the following permissions.
+To enable Select Starβs Preview feature and access additional metadataβsuch as Primary Keys (PK) and Foreign Keys (FK) βyouβll need to grant the following permissions.

-role, execute the following SQL for each database you want to ingest (example uses DWH
+Using the ACCOUNTADMIN role, execute the following SQL for each database you want to ingest (example uses DWH as the database name):

 use role ACCOUNTADMIN;